-The Scottish Women’s Rights Centre (SWRC) works with women who have been affected by abuse and violence in Scotland with the aim of improving their access to justice and experience of the justice system.
+The Scottish Women’s Rights Centre (SWRC) works with self-identifying women who have been affected by abuse and violence in Scotland with the aim of improving their access to justice and experience of the justice system.

 The SWRC is an innovative collaborative project which brings together the expertise of JustRight Scotland with Rape Crisis Scotland and the University of Strathclyde Law Clinic.